aidanjohnson/dt7816/README.md

 7. Not entirely sure why this fixes the 'cannot resolve syscall' warning in NetBeans, but for each NetBeans project, right click to access the 'Properties' menu.
 Then under 'C Compiler'->'C Standard' set to C11, and under 'C++ compiler'->'C++ Standard' set to C++11.
 See this Stack Overflow [post](https://stackoverflow.com/questions/30686264/erroneous-unable-to-resolve-identifier-in-netbeans/35025731) for more information and discussion.

 8. To synchronise the board's clock to official US (NIST) time, after the Operation Instructions, follow the steps at this [wiki page](https://wiki.archlinux.org/index.php/Internet_sharing), substituting `enp4s0f1` for `net0` and `wlp3s0` for `internet0` in addition to substituting the arbitrary IP addresses of `192.168.123.0` with `10.0.0.0`, `192.168.123.100` with `10.0.0.1` and `192.168.123.201` with `10.0.0.2`.

-After this process shares the internet connection of the host computer to the client board, set up the NTP server and client by running the command `ntpdate time.nist.gov` on the server host and `ntpdate 10.0.0.1` on the server client (consult [this page](http://www.ubuntugeek.com/network-time-protocol-ntp-server-and-clients-setup-in-ubuntu.html) for assistance).
-On the client you likely will have to run these commands in the following order: `service ntp stop`, `ntpdate 10.0.0.1`, `service ntp start`.
+   After this process shares the internet connection of the host computer to the client board, set up the NTP server and client by following the instructions on [this page](http://www.ubuntugeek.com/network-time-protocol-ntp-server-and-clients-setup-in-ubuntu.html).
+When editing `/etc/ntp.conf` add the following lines for the host:
+   * `server time.nist.gov`
+   * `restrict time.nist.gov mask 255.255.255.255 nomodify notrap noquery`
+   * `restrict 192.168.1.0 mask 255.255.255.0 nomodify notrap`
+   * `restrict 127.0.0.1`
+   and then after saving run `/etc/init.d/ntp restart`.
+And for the client, add the lines:
+   * `server 10.0.0.1`
+   * `restrict default notrust nomodify nopeer`
+   * `restrict 192.168.1.1`
+   * `restrict 127.0.0.1`
+   and then after saving run `ntpdate 10.0.0.1` and `/etc/init.d/ntp restart` on the client.

+   If the board is restarted the `date` command likely will not return a properly synchronised time.
+To update the client's time to the host's time run these commands in the following order on the client: `service ntp stop`, `ntpdate 10.0.0.1`, `service ntp start`.
 This should update the local time on the client/board.
 You can check that it is the case by running the command `date` on the client.

 ## Acknowledgements
 Thank you to the [Applied Physics Laboratory](http://www.apl.washington.edu/) at the University of Washington and the [UW Institute for Neuroengineering](http://uwin.washington.edu/) for funding and support, and to the [Union Bay Natural Area](https://botanicgardens.uw.edu/center-for-urban-horticulture/visit/union-bay-natural-area/) for support.
 This project was funded by the UW Institute for Neuroengineering and the Washington Research Foundation Funds for Innovation in Neuroengineering and **<2nd funding source goes here: NIFTI?>**.
 Contact: [Wu-Jung Lee](https://leewujung.github.io/) at wjlee@apl.washington.edu and [Aidan Johnson](https://aidanjohnson.github.io/) at johnsj96@uw.edu.